chrisemerson/auth/README.md

 This checks that the given password matches the hash.

+**Note:** If you are creating your own hashing strategy, the `verifyPassword` function should be made safe against timing attacks.
+The provided strategies already do this.

 ### Which strategy

 The package provides a number of implementations you can use.
-If you are starting fresh, we suggest you use either the `PasswordLockPasswordHashingStrategy` or the `PHPPasswordHashingAPIStrategy`.
+If you are starting fresh, we suggest you use the `PasswordLockPasswordHashingStrategy`.

-Using the `PHPPasswordHashingAPIStrategy` is straightforward:

-`$strategy = new PHPPasswordHashingAPIStrategy(new PHPPasswordAPIWrapperImplementation());`
+This strategy wraps the Paragon IE [password lock](https://github.com/paragonie/password_lock) package, and is based on the advice found at https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence

-If you want to use the `PasswordLockPasswordHashingStrategy`, then you will need to generate and store a key.
+To use the `PasswordLockPasswordHashingStrategy`, then you will need to generate and store a key.
 You *must not* store this key in the same datastore that you keep the hashed passwords.

 `$key = Defuse\Crypto\Key::createNewRandomKey();`